Colorado State University: Student demographics

 In fall 2007, CSU opened its doors to 24,983 students, among them 20,765 undergraduates, 2,332 master's students, 1,347 doctoral students, and 539 professional students in the College of Biomedical and Veterinary Medicine.
 80% of undergraduates are Colorado residents, and within the student population 50 states and 79 countries are represented.
 52% of undergraduates are women, 13.2% of undergraduates are ethnic minorities (excluding international students), and 3% of undergraduates are 30 and over.
 Of minority students, 48% are Hispanic, 24% Asian American, 16% African American, and 12% Native American.
 Over the past ten years, minority enrollment has increased 35%, from 2,361 to 3,178, an increase from 10.9% to 13.2% of the student population.
 Though progress has been made, increasing minority enrollment at CSU has been a challenge for school administrators, one made yet more difficult by high dropout rates in many Colorado high schools with concentrated minority populations.

-Notable alumni
+Notable alumni and faculty

-CSU has 169,935 living alumni with 50 active alumni chapters (14 in Colorado and 37 out of state) and 9 national interest groups.
-CSU graduates include Pulitzer Prize winners, astronauts, CEOs, and two former governors of Colorado.